-Approval of RSU Plan, as Amended
+Re-Approval of RSU Plan, as Amended

-At the Corporation's annual and special meeting of Shareholders held on June 28, 2019, the Shareholders approved and ratified the RSU Plan for the Corporation.
+At the Corporation's annual and special meeting of Shareholders held on June 28, 2019, the Shareholders approved and ratified the existing RSU Plan of the Corporation.

-Pursuant to the policies of the TSXV, the Corporation is required to obtain disinterested Shareholder approval to amend its RSU Plan in order to change the number of Common Shares reserved for issuance under the RSU Plan.
+Pursuant to the policies of the TSXV, the Corporation is required to obtain Shareholder approval to amend its RSU Plan in order to increase the number of Common Shares reserved for issuance under the existing RSU Plan of the Corporation.

-At the Meeting, disinterested Shareholders will be asked to approve an amendment to the RSU Plan.
-The Corporation is proposing to amend the RSU Plan, subject to TSXV approval, to decrease the maximum number of Common Shares that may be issued under the RSU Plan by 1,000,000 Common Shares from 3,500,000 to 2,500,000 (the "RSU Plan Amendment"), representing approximately 3.7% of the issued and outstanding Common Shares as of the date of this Circular.
-On May 3, 2022, the Board approved and adopted the RSU Plan Amendment, subject to TSXV and disinterested Shareholder approval.
+As such, at the Meeting, Shareholders will be asked to consider, and if deemed advisable, to pass, with or without variation, the RSU Plan Amendment Resolution (as defined herein) to, among other things, increase the maximum number of Common Shares that may be issued under the RSU Plan by 1,000,000 Common Shares from 2,500,000 Common Shares to 3,500,000 Common Shares (the "RSU Plan Amendment"), representing approximately 4.7% of the issued and outstanding Common Shares as of the date of this Circular.
+On April 14, 2023, the Board approved and adopted the RSU Plan Amendment, and on April 21, 2023 the TSXV approved the RSU Plan amendment, subject to Shareholder approval at the AGSM.
+The full text of the amended RSU Plan is attached hereto as Schedule E.

-At the Meeting, the disinterested Shareholders will be asked to consider, and if deemed advisable, to pass, with or without variation, a resolution ratifying the RSU Plan Amendment (the "RSU Plan Amendment Resolution").
+At the Meeting, the Shareholders will be asked to consider, and if deemed advisable, to pass, with or without variation, a resolution ratifying the RSU Plan Amendment (the "RSU Plan Amendment Resolution").

-The text of the RSU Plan Amendment Resolution to be submitted to disinterested Shareholders at the Meeting is set forth below:
+The text of the RSU Plan Amendment Resolution to be submitted to Shareholders at the Meeting is set forth below:

-"NOW THEREFORE BE IT RESOLVED BY ORDINARY RESOLUTION OF THE DISINTERESTED SHAREHOLDERS THAT:
+"NOW THEREFORE BE IT RESOLVED BY ORDINARY RESOLUTION OF THE SHAREHOLDERS THAT:

-- the amended RSU Plan of the Corporation, a copy of which is attached as Schedule "F" to this Circular, be, and hereby is, ratified, confirmed and approved; - (b) for the avoidance of doubt, the decrease in the maximum number of Common Shares made available for issuance from treasury under the existing RSU Plan of the Corporation, from 3,500,000 to 2,500,000, pursuant to the amended RSU Plan of the Corporation, be, and hereby is, ratified, confirmed and approved; and - (c) any one director or officer of the Corporation is hereby authorized and directed for and on behalf of the Corporation to execute or cause to be executed and to deliver or cause to be delivered all such documents, and to do or cause to be done all such acts and things, as such director or officer may deem necessary or desirable in connection with the foregoing resolution."
+- (a) the amended RSU Plan of the Corporation, a copy of which is attached as [Schedule E] to this Circular, be, and hereby is, ratified, confirmed and approved; - (b) for the avoidance of doubt, the increase in the maximum number of Common Shares made available for issuance from treasury under the existing RSU Plan of the Corporation, from 2,500,000 common shares of the Corporation to 3,500,000 common shares of the Corporation, pursuant to the amended RSU Plan of the Corporation, be, and hereby is, ratified, confirmed and approved; and - (c) any one director or officer of the Corporation is hereby authorized and directed for and on behalf of the Corporation to execute or cause to be executed and to deliver or cause to be delivered all such documents, and to do or cause to be done all such acts and things, as such director or officer may deem necessary or desirable in connection with the foregoing resolution."

 The Board recommends that Shareholders vote FOR the RSU Plan Amendment Resolution.
-To be effective, the RSU Plan Resolution must be approved by not less than a majority of the votes cast by the disinterested holders of Common Shares present in person or represented by proxy, at the Meeting.
-The nominees named in the accompanying form of proxy will vote the shares represented thereby FOR such resolution, unless the Shareholder has given contrary instructions in such form of proxy.
+To be effective, the RSU Plan Resolution must be approved by not less than a majority of the votes cast by the Shareholders present in person or represented by proxy, at the Meeting.